ibm-cloud-docs/containers/cs_tech.md

-# Service architecture and dependencies
+# Architecture and dependencies of the service
 {: #service-arch}

 Review sample cluster architectures and the components that are created in your [classic](#architecture_classic) or [VPC](#architecture_vpc) cluster.